 Here’s Yoshke on what sets Halong Bay apart from other famous bays he has traveled to:

 “It’s the sheer number and grandeur.
 I’ve never seen any other bay that is peppered with almost 2000 limestone islets, many of which can be visited.
 Other bays I’ve seen also have limestone cliffs rising from their waters but not this many.
 The experience of spending the night on a junk boat to see some of these islands is also something I will never forget.”

 “I would spend a bit more money and book a longer visit.
 With the drive from Hanoi and back, two days doesn’t give you much time to see everything there is to see.” – Paul

 Below is our short interview with Paul after he returned from his trip:

 Q: What made you choose Halong Bay?
-How did you prepare for your trip?
+How did you prepare for it?

 A: I always research my destinations, and my research made it clear that Halong Bay was one of the most beautiful places in Vietnam — possibly in Southeast Asia.
 I visited a travel agency in Hanoi and viewed a number of offers before deciding on a two-day cruise.

-Q: What were you most impressed at when visiting this place?
+Q: What were you most impressed with when visiting this place?